It’s so good just having someone to talk to who understands and doesn’t judge me… Max, age 15

 It is a privilege to be a schools youth worker, we offer students a safe place to come and talk about the things that they struggle with and get to journey with them to encourage, support and challenge them as they grow, develop and work through difficult situations.

 We run lots of different activities in and around Guildford.
-Here are just a few things we think might be helpful for you.
+Here are just a few of them.
 Want to know more?
-Come along to one of the Youth Hubs or get email us!
+Come along to one of the projects or email us!

 Looking for something to do?

 Matrix run lots of different activities in Guildford communities and schools.

 – Youth Hubs in Bellfields, Bushy Hill, Albury and Onslow (Year 7 – 9)